3DWeb-cc/webgl-workshop/course_material/21_loading_keyframe_animation.md

 Instead of using a static number, you can calculate the delta relative to current time frame, which is passed to _animate()_ function as argument.

+In order to controle animation's speed, you can set _animation.timeScale_ property, which is a number.